 Requests for Tree Preservation Orders

-If you who would like to propose that a tree (also groups of trees and woodlands) be made subject to a TPO you can email or write to the Council’s Forestry Officer.
+If you who would like to propose that a tree (also groups of trees and woodlands) be made subject to a TPO you can email or write to the Tree Team.
 You should clearly state the reasons why you consider the tree merits protection by a TPO and provide a plan or detailed description that identifies the tree.
 A photograph of the tree from a public viewpoint can assist with assessing amenity.
 Trees that do not afford a significant degree of public amenity are unlikely to merit protection.

 When evaluating whether or not a tree merits protection by a TPO the LPA will adhere to the above guidance.
 The LPA cannot accede to TPO requests that are frivolous or vexatious as this would lead to inconsistent decisions.